-Everyone without symptoms should test themselves twice weekly with free lateral flow device tests (LFD) to help stop the spread of COVID-19.
+Everyone without symptoms should test regularly with free lateral flow device (LFD) tests in order to help stop the spread of COVID-19.

-- have symptoms - you must self-isolate immediately and book a PCR test
+If you have symptoms you should not use a LFD, and instead self-isolate immediately and book PCR a test.

 Get a rapid LFD test

 You can either order or collect a LFD test kit (containing 7 tests).

 You need to be 18 or over to collect or order the test kits.